Spoiler-Free Review of “Thrash” on Netflix: A Forgettable Shark Flick that Lacks Bite

 *This is a spoiler-free review so feel free to read on!*

-Founders Day has a fun premise and a few twists worth sticking around for.
+They Will Kill You delivers with fantastic fight scenes and a few welcomed twists to keep you entertained.
 Is it worthy of your next watch?
 Let’s find out…

 The Pros: